davidpaps/b_and_breakfast/README.md

 bundle install
 ```

-Then run the following command:
+Once the dependancies are installed, run the following command:

 ```
 rackup